 Adam Dicker, is Enterprise Senior Vice President, Professor and Chair of Enterprise Radiation Oncology, Sidney Kimmel Cancer Center, Sidney Kimmel Medical College, Thomas Jefferson University, Philadelphia PA.

-Dr. Dicker’s work has resulted in establishment of parameters for quality assurance in radiation oncology, robotic technologies for brachytherapy, novel therapeutic clinical trials utilizing targeted therapies and ionizing radiation, innovative preclinical models to evaluate radiation modifiers including immunotherapy and FDA/CMS approval of a genomic classifier for management of prostate cancer.
+Dr. Dicker’s work has resulted in the establishment of parameters for quality assurance in radiation oncology, robotic technologies for brachytherapy, novel therapeutic clinical trials utilizing targeted therapies and ionizing radiation, innovative preclinical models to evaluate radiation modifiers including immunotherapy and FDA/CMS approval of a genomic classifier for management of prostate cancer.

 His research is focused on collection of PROs and remote activity monitoring for patients receiving chemo-radiation, molecular targeted therapies and immunotherapy and are expanding to the non-oncology patient population.
 Dr. Dicker’s research supported by the Prostate Cancer Foundation is focused on radiation-immunotherapy approaches integrated with digital health technologies to improve the lives of patients.